sofyansitorus/batch-fetch/README.md

 #### Notes

-- This utility is compatible only in browser environments.
+- This utility is compatible only with browser environments.
 - The response from `batchFetch` is the same instance of response when using the native `fetch` function.